 Starting the Ashram

-Once he went to the temple to get two chapathis, packed them and kept the two chapathis as his food for one or two days.
-Each day he ate one single chapathi.
-He kept them very carefully.
-At that time, while he was meditating and going in a deep trance, hundreds and thousands of ants were eating his chapathi!
-But he took it, removed the ants, and refreshed it by spraying some water to make it wet again.
-Then he looked at Baba's picture and said Thank you!
+He would go to a local temple to get two chapathis, packed them and kept them as his food for one or two days.
+He kept them very carefully and while he meditated -- going in a deep trance -- hundreds of thousands of ants were eating his chapathi!
+He took it, removed the ants, and refreshed it by spraying some water to make it soft again.
+Then he looked at Baba's picture and said "Thank you!"

 Image of Textbox with Image

-In the living room there is a Baba picture and Kaleshwar was looking at that Baba's picture and said: "You really want me to go to the village and beg for food?"
+In the living room there is a Baba picture and Kaleshwar was looking at that picture and said: "You really want me to go to the village and beg for food?"

 Image of Textbox with Image